Integrating FluentValidation with ASP.NET Web API

 In short, we dislike the Validation that comes with MVC and, now, Web Api.
 No need to go into why here, but things like Attribute dependencies and its clunky API are bad …. m’kay.

 Fluent Validation is a popular, open-source, fluent-API based validation engine for .Net that we prefer over the default validation.
 There are several ways of integrating Web Api with Fluent Validations.
+Some of those are explained here and here.

 Initially, we went with a custom implementation of the latter since it hooks right into the Model property of ActionContext of an ActionFilter.
 This is nice because the Validation action filter would only need to verify that the ModelState.IsValid is true, or else, return an HTTP Bad Request Response (400) with the error messages.